PyPSA/atlite/paper/paper.md

 # Basic Concept

 The starting point of most `atlite` functionalities is the `atlite.Cutout` class.
 It serves as a container for a spatio-temporal subset of one or more topology and weather datasets.
+Since such datasets are typically global and span multiple decades, the Cutout class allows `atlite` to reduce the scope to a more manageable size.
 As illustrated in Figure \ref{fig:cutout}, a typical workflow consists of three steps: Cutout creation, Cutout preparation and Cutout conversion.

 ![A typical workflow in `atlite` consists of the three steps: 1.
 Cutout creation, 2.
 Preparation, 3.
 Conversion. \label{fig:cutout}](figures/workflow.png)